How do I know if alcohol and/or other drugs are a problem or not?

 This is by no means an exhaustive list, and these indicators alone don’t necessarily mean that someone is using alcohol and/or other drugs in a problematic manner.
 However, a combination of these may be an indicator that they need help.

 Is it about alcohol or drug use or is it about mental health?

 Many people who have a mental health problem also have problems with their alcohol and/or other drug use.
 Alcohol and/or other drugs can affect mental health, and mental health issues can impact on a person’s alcohol and/or other drug use.

 It can be hard to tell whether changes in someone’s behaviour or mood are due to mental health problems, alcohol and/or other drug use or both.
-This concern is particularly relevant to LGBTQ people as many of us experience poor mental health directly related to our experience of stigma, prejudice and discrimination on the basis of being LGBTQ.
+This concern is particularly relevant to sexuality and gender diverse people as many of us experience poor mental health directly related to our experience of stigma, prejudice and discrimination on the basis of being sexuality and gender diverse.